.

 parts of the empire.
 This was a pivotal document in Canada's development

-toward a true nation (so you see, we still had not confederated this many
+toward a true nation (so you see, Canada still had not confederated this

 The report declared that Britain